ManticoreGamesInc/platform-documentation/src/tutorials/template_reference.md

     </video>
 </div>

-1. Right click on a deinstanced template with the latest changes.
-2. Click **Update Template From This** to update all the instances of the template to match it.
+You will notice when making changes to a template, it will ask if you would like to "**Deinstance**" the template.
+Click "**Yes**" when this prompt appears.
+A deinstanced template will have text color change from *blue*{: style="color: var(--core-color-templetized)"} to *teal*{: style="color: var(--core-color-deinstanced)"}.
+It is still a template, but has changes that the other instances of this template will not.

+Once you have made changes you would like to send to all other instances of the template, right click the altered template.
+Click "**Update Template From This**" to send changes.
+All the templates will now match the updated one!

 <div class="mt-video">
     <video autoplay loop muted playsinline poster="/img/EditorManual/Abilities/Gem.png">